xiangxichen11/PaintApp/README.md

 2. Poor Cohesion in CanvasPanel export() method:
 - Similar to the first issue, this method also deals with data rather than ui.
 In this case, the export method turns the canvas into a JSONObject such that it can be stored.
-Thus, I moved this into the Canvas class as well to reduce cohesion.
+Thus, I moved this into the Canvas class as well to improve cohesion.
 I also renamed this method to exportApp() as I have a previous method that exported the canvas for my console application.